 - a family member of the EEA National

-In the event that our team of professionals works with you and your application for Indefinite Leave to Remain on the basis of 10 years Long Residence, you can expect to enjoy the following services:
+Our team of immigration lawyers would work with you and your request for ILR by ten years Long Residence.
+So, you can expect to enjoy the following services:

-- Our immigration specialists will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+- We will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.

 - Our immigration lawyers will examine these documents and discuss how they are relevant to your case.

-- If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.
+- We will complete the application forms and answer any questions that you may have.
+If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.